-When chronic infection or recurrent infection is an issue, so long as the deeper parts of the external ear canal isn’t irrevocably thickened or diseased and so long as the middle ear isn’t involved, it may be possible to use lateral wall resection or vertical canal ablation to save the function of the external ear canal and avoid compromising the pet’s hearing.
+When chronic infection or recurrent infection is an issue, so long as the deeper parts of the external ear canal aren’t irrevocably thickened or diseased and so long as the middle ear isn’t involved, it may be possible to use lateral wall resection or vertical canal ablation to save the function of the external ear canal and avoid compromising the pet’s hearing.
 Think of the external ear as being something like a coal mine.
-There is a vertical canal (the pit shaft), then a horizontal canal (the pit tunnel), leading to the ear drum (the coal face).
+There is a vertical canal (the pit shaft), then a horizontal canal (the pit tunnel), leading to the eardrum (the coal face).

-Lateral wall resection involves removing the side of the vertical canal of the external ear canal to improve the ventilation to the deeper parts of the external ear.
+Lateral wall resection involves removing the side of the vertical canal of the external ear canal to improve ventilation to the deeper parts of the external ear.
 This makes the local environment less attractive to micro-organisms.
 When we do a lateral wall resection we remove the side of the vertical canal.
 We turn a “deep mine” into a “drift mine”, that the air can then blow through more easily!